 At the early stage, Crohn patients will feel abdominal pain and cramping.
 It might be accompanied by diarrhea.
 They can notice changes in their toilet habits due to abnormal bowel movements.
 Crohn patients might also notice changes in their appetites and eating habits.

 During these times, patients often do not take these symptoms seriously yet.
 They will just think of it as the usual tummy ache or loss of appetite due to stress and emotional problems.
 They will even try to self-medicate with over-the-counter medicine.

 We can see Crohn’s disease when it is in a visible part of the body.
 In our case, the mouth.
+When it is located in the mouth, it is diagnosed as Oral “lichen planus”.
 Other lesions or abnormalities exist in our intestines with the same “look and feel”.

 There will be signs of inflammation like swelling.
 These affected parts will be darker in appearance because of higher amounts of blood being congested into them.

 The inflammation often spreads into the deeper layers of the infected bowel parts.
 It can spread through the whole thickness of the bowel walls.